julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 The name reflects enduring folk observations:

-- Rowan thrives in harsh mountain climates
+- Rowan thrives in harsh climates
 - It roots in rocky, liminal ground
 - It appears where other trees fail